monica-yesildirek/monica-yesildirek/README.md

 - 📝 You can find my publications at [https://orcid.org/0000-0002-0320-8531](https://orcid.org/0000-0002-0320-8531)

-- 📄 Learn more about my experience [https://www.linkedin.com/in/monica-yesildirek/](https://www.linkedin.com/in/monica-yesildirek/)

 - ⚡ Fun fact **once, I participated in an archaeological dig**

 <h3 align="left">Connect with me:</h3>